Furniture Terminology Glossary

 Vegan Leather - (also called Eco Leather) A term for faux leather, or leatherette - an artificial leather created from ecologically responsible methods.

 Veneer - Thin layers of wood that are applied onto a core panel such as MDF.
 Generally, the finest logs are sent to veneer producers in order to make the most efficient use of rare and beautiful wood grains.
 Rather than producing solid lumber, veneer manufacturers can produce up to 45 times more usable veneer.
 In addition to preserving natural resources, veneer enables furniture manufacturers to design pieces otherwise impossible with solid woods that are much more susceptible to changes in humidity.
+Wood veneers will change in color and tone over time when exposed to sunlight.

 Vinyl – A manmade, plastic-like material designed to resemble leather that is similar to polyurethane (PU).
 It is often lower priced than PU, but not as versatile or as durable.